pericoel21/allGuardsmanRPG/README.md

 	- A parallel dimension created by the emotion of people, populated by horrors.
 	- A faction that prays to the soul of machines.
 	- A galaxy always in war.
+	- Some fantasy tropes in space, with a twist.
 - The ideas and opinions of the GM should be always easy to implement.
 	- The setting is vague enough that any GM can re-write parts of the cannon without contradicting any lore written in allGuardsmanRPG.
 	- Plus, the mechanics will probably support the re-write.